c-razo/portfolio-v2/index.md

 Feel free to explore:

+- **About Me**: Learn more about my journey from fitness to cybersecurity and what drives my passion for this field.
+- **Contact Me**:
 - **Projects**: Dive into tools and solutions I've created to enhance cybersecurity practices.
 - **Labs**: Walk through my hands-on experiments analyzing networks, testing security vulnerabilities, and more.
 - **Certifications**: See the credentials that back my expertise and dedication to the field.
-- **About Me**: Learn more about my journey from fitness to cybersecurity and what drives my passion for this field.

 Thank you for stopping by.
 Together, let’s secure the digital future! 🚀